one-drop/onedrop-android-code-challenge/README.md

 At One Drop we take great pride in the quality of our product and our engineering team’s software craft.
 As such, we request that engineer candidates submit a code challenge to help us assess their expertise with the Android platform and software development as a whole.

 We know your time is valuable, so spend as much or as little time as you like.
-However, we designed this coding challenge so that it should not take more than 3-4 hours to complete.

 ### Goal: Build a Weather Forecasting app